brenonsantos/OpenPDM/README.md

 ## Hardware rambling
 The PCB is a 100x100mm 4 layer board using 1 Oz copper for the outer layers and 0.5 Oz copper for the inner layers (the cheapest specs from JLCPCB).
 Parallel layers where used to distribute the current density, allowing for a greater current capability of the thin layers used.
-Mosfets were used instead of those smart switches,
+MOSFETs were used instead of those smart switches, like the Infineon ones, because it is cheaper.

 ### PCB summary
 - Manufactured by JLCPCB
 - $40.00 including shipping to Brazil
 - 4 Layer, 1 Oz external and 0.5 internal copper thickness.
 - Single [IRFR7440TRPBF](https://www.infineon.com/dgdl/Infineon-IRFR7440-DataSheet-v01_01-EN.pdf?fileId=5546d462533600a4015356359e662117) for 10A outputs, double for 20A outputs.
-- INA180A2 and A3 with 3mΩ shunt resistor
+- INA180A2 and A3 with 3mΩ shunt resistor for current sensing
 - Simple voltage divider for input sensing

 ### The Bad